cjrentier/ION-API-viaPostman/README.md

 ![image](https://user-images.githubusercontent.com/82956918/155566500-b28b3ea0-a3c5-4c99-b9a0-9c3715774816.png)

-# Automatic request of new Token after expiry
+# Automatic request of new Token after expiry when using Backend Service Type
 Postman can use a Pre-request Script (written in JavaScript) to run before each request is sent.
 This script can be used to request a new token or to refresh the token when it is expired.

 A simple demo Pre-request Script [Pre-request-Script.js](https://github.com/cjrentier/ION-API-viaPostman/blob/main/Pre-request-Script.js) is provided, test and adjust it to fit your project: